PrepMarquis/novela-hugo-starter/content/post/so-bad-that-they-can-t-ignore-you.md

 **Partners are only meaningful if they are... well... "partners"**

 We have 180 of them.
 Though not everyone is a good fit and same thing occurs both ways.
 If you do not engage with them constructively in other words: if the relationship is somewhat of a zero-sum, that is you are being partners only because of a single give-something-get-something deal then, reconsider it.
+Do not use partners to gain credibility or upsell yourself to others.
+People tend to judge you by your actions, if you cannot give the same performance like that shiny new partner of yours.
+You will probably regret that upsell.

 **Do not overpromise**